 Jane Mawer – Vice Chair of Governors

 I was delighted to be voted as Parent Governor in January 2013.
 As the parent of a child in Year 4, a child who has just left Year 6, and as former Chair of the Parents’ Association, I have been directly involved in the school for many years.
-I’m a full time Mum, so am available at the school and can dedicate time to helping in many ways.
+I work part time, so am often available at the school and can dedicate time to helping in many ways.
 Now Vice Chair of the Governing body, I am keen to make a significant contribution to our school’s continuing development.